 - Red Onions: Just like peppers and tomatoes, onions are a staple for many Nigerian sauces.
-Particularly red onions for its rich flavour and aroma.
+Particularly red onions for their rich flavour and aroma.

 - Seasoning (type A): Salt, dried thyme, curry powder and Maggi cubes were the basic seasonings in most traditional Jollof recipes.

-- Fresh Stock/broth: Authentic Nigerian cooking uses fresh ingredients usually made from scratch.
-We also believe nothing goes to waste and thus like to kill two birds with one stone.
+- Stock/broth: Authentic Nigerian cooking typically uses fresh ingredients.
+We also believe nothing goes to waste and thus we like to kill two birds with one stone.
 A great example of this is pre-cooking the meat we intend to serve with a meal and then using the broth (stock, extra juice, liquid or whatever you want to call it) from the meat to cook the main dish.
 A nice plate of Jollof served with grilled chicken has most likely been cooked with the same chicken broth.
-Hence, its rich flavour that pairs perfectly with the meat of choice.
+Hence, its rich flavour pairs perfectly with the meat of choice.
 Similar to vegetarian Jollof which would be cooked with vegetable stock.
 Stocks could also be bought instead of homemade, either fresh, condensed or in stock cubes.